Everything You Need to Know About Rescinding a Contract

 - Other defenses — Some of the other defenses that can be used to rescind a contract include unclean hands, which refers to one party filing a breach of contract due to the other party committing a wrong.
 Another defense is laches, which means one party unnecessarily delayed a filing which caused prejudice to a party.

 If you need help with rescinding a contract you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.